What exactly is the link between IIM and Digital Transformation?

 A rising tide of information chaos and confusion imperils these desired Digital Transformation journeys.
 The volume, velocity, and variety of information that most organizations need to manage, store, and protect now exceeds their ability to even marginally keep pace with big content challenges.

 This rising tide of information chaos and confusion is creating a demand for new information management practices that extend beyond traditional Enterprise Content Management.
 AIIM calls this Intelligent Information Management (IIM), a roadmap that provides the following key capabilities:

 - CONTENT SERVICES – a flexible and modular approach that utilizes content and information wherever and whenever it is needed, independent of the legacy ECM preoccupation of where it is stored;

 - PROCESS SERVICES – process tools that can be delivered with the simplicity of an app, but within a framework that allows the business to remain in control; and

 - ANALYTICS SERVICES – automated tools to prepare ALL of its information – both structured and unstructured – for machine learning.

 The term SERVICES is intentional in this definition because a modern enterprise must be able to link these capabilities together on the fly to respond to a continually changing business environment.

 Each organization needs to assess its IIM starting point before setting its Transformation objectives, and our research suggests that organizations are at widely varying starting points when it comes to core IIM technologies.

-In this eBook, we look specifically at the current state of CONTENT SERVICES technologies (records management & preservation, document management, multi-channel capture, content migration, integration & collaboration) and how user perceptions about them are changing.
-We surveyed over 300 decision-makers from around the world about CONTENT SERVICES with a focus on answering these three core questions:
+In AIIM's latest eBook, we look specifically at the current state of content services technologies (records management & preservation, document management, multi-channel capture, content migration, integration & collaboration) and how user perceptions about them are changing.
+We surveyed over 300 decision-makers from around the world about content services with a focus on answering these three core questions: